Ada-C5/2048/README.md

   + How would you know if tiles would collide?
     - See above.
 If the tile sliding is of equal value to the adjacent tile, they will combine.
   + What happens when tiles collide?
     - The previous tile that slid is replaced with an empty cell.
 The adjacent tile it slid into has a new score.
-Also, a new "2" tile appears randomly on the board.
+Also, a new "2" or "4" tile appears randomly on the board.
 - Document your answers to these questions in this README.
 - Use your discussion and answers to create tasks for a trello board.
 Organize those tasks into deliverable components (e.e., _Scoring_, _Tile Collision_, _Win/Loss_).
 - Open a PR with your discussion notes and answers to the above questions.
 Include a link to your Trello board.
 Indicate in the PR which deliverable(s) you are targeting first.